Food & Beverage Interview Questions

 This blog post was updated on October 31, 2022.

 Time for a little hiring math.
 In a food & beverage interview: Great questions + Great answers = successful employment connections!
 Admittedly, this isn’t the type of revelation that would rival the likes of those made by Pythagoras or Fibonacci.
 But it’s a critical equation for anyone looking to get the upper hand in an interview situation.

 While you certainly don’t want to sound over-rehearsed, adequate preparation is essential to making a great impression.
 So whether you’re on the job hunt or hunting for the ideal candidate, gain an advantage by being ready to ask – or answer – the following questions:

 Be prepared to answer the following standard food & beverage interview questions:

 - What are the next few steps in the interviewing process?
 Reputable employers will have a well-established interview process and can give you an idea of what to expect.
-What’s more, asking about next steps conveys your genuine interest in the opportunity and demonstrates forward thinking.
+What’s more, asking about the next steps conveys your genuine interest in the opportunity and demonstrates forward-thinking.

 - What would a successful first year in this position look like?
 This question will help you get a general idea of what the interviewer will expect you to have mastered/accomplished in a year’s time.
 Additionally, it will allow you to gauge whether the expectations for the job are realistic.